 I struggled with this for a long time because I didn't want to spend time cooking.
-Like seriously, I only wanted to spend 5 minutes putting a meal together!
+Like seriously, I only want to spend 5 minutes putting a meal together!

-These meals only take 15 (30 minutes tops!), and they're healthy, filling, and will keep you on top of your health goals.
+These meals only take 15 (ok 30 minutes tops!), and they're healthy, filling, and will keep you on top of your health goals.

 Here's my go-to formula for lunches & dinners